Updated: January 1, 2021

-Discussion: The new TRS DC Plan will be “an optional benefit to any member who chooses to participate” if the member is active in Tier 1, Tier 2 or Tier 3.
-Retired and inactive TRS members will not be eligible for the DC plan.
+The SSP will be “an optional benefit to any member who chooses to participate” if the member is active in Tier 1 or Tier 2.
+Retired and inactive TRS members will not be eligible for the SSP.

-The new TRS DC plan will supplement the existing TRS defined benefit – “DB” – pension plan.
-The DC plan does not replace the DB plan for participating members.
-TRS members cannot opt out of the DB plan and place their DB contributions into the new DC plan.
-Members participating in the DC plan will still make payroll contributions to their DB pension.
+As a “DC” plan, the SSP will supplement the existing TRS defined benefit – “DB” – pension plan.
+The SSP does not replace the DB plan for participating members.
+TRS members cannot opt out of the DB plan and place their DB contributions into the new SSP.
+Members participating in the SSP will still make payroll contributions to their DB pension.

-Participants in the new DC plan will effectively have two TRS sources of income in retirement – a pension that guarantees a specified benefit every month, and a “savings account” that they can draw on as they see fit.
+Discussion: In the future, SSP participants effectively will have two TRS sources of income in retirement – a pension that guarantees a specified benefit every month, and a “savings account” that they can draw on as they see fit.

-The law requires DC plan participants and their employers to make contributions to the DC plan.
-The size of the contributions by members and employers has not yet been established.
+The law requires SSP participants to make contributions to the plan.
+Contributions from employers are optional.
 No state funds will be contributed to the TRS DC plan.

-The law requires TRS to “offer investment options” to participants.
-All fees to private companies managing the investments of the DC plan, as well as the cost of administering the plan, will be paid by member and employer contributions.
+The law also requires TRS to “offer investment options” to participants.
+All fees to private companies managing the investments of the SSP, as well as the cost of administering the plan, will be paid by participant contributions.

 For much of 2019 and 2020, TRS has been working on a reconfiguration of its IT systems, which is a vital component of the SSP.
 The System is working on a new member data reporting system that will require school districts and other employers to report data after each pay period.
 The current process of reporting member contributions and data once a year will be insufficient.
 In the DC plan, TRS members will have a greater degree of control over how their money is invested, so the administration of that plan relies on the real-time reporting of member contributions.